shreyagulhane26/ETH_Solidity/README.md

 4.Functions etc,

-At last after complete this course i have a project to mint and burn a token with the help of solidity.
+At last after complete this course I have a project to mint and burn a token with the help of solidity.

 ## Overview